About the Journal

 Appropriate reviewers should be knowledgeable about the subject but have no close connection with any of the authors.
 Reviewers must not be former co-authors or colleagues and must be from institutions other than those of any of the authors.

-The articles in the sessions “In conversation with” and "Documents," as well as book reviews are not considered to be original research papers and should't be treated so.
+The articles in the others sections as well as book reviews are not considered to be original research papers and should not be treated so.
 They are evaluated in single blind mode by the members of the Scientific board.
 Such materials are published if they fit to the aims and scope of the journal, are relevant for the target audience and meet all formal criteria.

 Kervan is published annually.